vele616/monorepo/packages/jobboard/website/content/jobs/talent-specialist-recruiter-dnsfilter-NqWfi.md

 jobType: "other"
 logoUrl: "https://jobboard-logos-bucket.s3.eu-central-1.amazonaws.com/dnsfilter"
 companyWebsite: "https://www.dnsfilter.com/"
-summary: "If you have experience working as a member of a fully distributed team whose work hours all vary, consider applying to Dnsfilter's job post for a new talent specialist + recruiter."
+summary: "If you have experience in handling global employment compliance, policy-making, and record-keeping, consider applying to Dnsfilter's job post for a new Talent Specialist - Recruiter."
 summaryBackup: "Dnsfilter is looking for a talent specialist + recruiter that has experience in: #content, #management, #marketing."
 featured: 20
 ---